-The Islamic Cultural Centre of Ireland is delighted to announce the commencement of all Arabic...
+The Islamic Cultural Centre of Ireland on the occasion of the UN Arabic language day December 18th...

 Arabic, the mother tongue of more than 290 million people, is spoken and is the official language throughout the Middle East and North Africa.